The Kudos Foundation

 In each case Kudos aims to supply support, and to negotiate the support of the relevant academic institution, for worthwhile projects which the institution might not be able to justify on the usual calculus of Equivalent Full Time Student Units or other “business activity indicators”.

 Significant Kudos projects have included the Kevin Lee Lectureship, which ran successfully at the University of Sydney for four years from 2004.
 Kudos and the University shared the financial burden of this position equally.
 The Kevin Lee Lecturer was Dr Emma Gee.
 Second was the Online Papyrological Teaching Materials Project at Macquarie University, which commenced in 2008.
 Third was the Kevin Lee Fellowship at the University of Sydney, which ran from 2009.
 The Kevin Lee Fellow was Dr Sebastiana Nervegna, an internationally renowned expert on Menander.
+Fourth was the Lectorship in Ancient Greek at the University of Sydney, jointly funded by the Kudos and the Aroney Foundations in collaboration with the University.
+This was held by Dr Tamara Neal (2017-2019).

 For information on current projects, please visit the Current Projects page.